 ... and Now, despite changes, for example that door has been filled in, the exterior is still clearly recognizable.
 But this is no bar, it's the side of the Eastern Bakery to the right, the corner business at Grant Avenue.

 ... and Now, below is the Eastern bakery at 720 Grant.
 The Sullivan's Grotto entrance was actually its Commercial Street side door which led to the rear of the bakery.
-Eastern bakery has been at this location since 1924, so the bar interior scenes must have been shot in a studio.
+Eastern Bakery, the oldest bakery in Chinatown, has been at this location since 1924 so the bar interior scenes must have been shot in a studio.

 When Leggett returns, bar owner Sullivan confides that Frank had just been there before heading off to an Army and Navy store to get a change of clothes.

 They leave to the sound of wailing sirens as passersby gather round the body of young Susie who had fallen from the balcony of the Roof Gardens.
 The ruthless Leggett had silenced her once and for all.

 Then ... the passersby are standing in front of the club, at 776 Commercial.